Moscow Higher Combined Arms Command School: History

+Early decades

 The school was formed in December 15, 1917 (O.S., December 28 N.S.), by order of Vladimir Lenin as the 1st Moscow revolutionary machine gun officers school.
 It later became the 1st Moscow Machine Gunners' Officers Course and "WPRA 1st Soviet Higher Military School All-Russian Central Executive Committee".
+In January 1919 after a year of operations, the Red Army took over the school administration.
+The headquarters and campus were then at the Moscow Kremlin.
+During that period, in 1922 Vladimir Lenin was awarded as the young institution's first honorary cadet; he was later made its only honorary commandant.

+The Kremlin was its campus until 1935, when the school was moved to Moscow's Lefortovo District.
+At the Kremlin, the space was used by the Kremlin Regiment, now the President of Russia's escort and historical regiment.
+Mikhail Frunze told the cadets during a 1918 visit that the 1st SMHS and its Corps of Cadets "serves as the fighting vanguard and unfading hope of the proletariat revolution in the Russian Republic".
 In 1938 it received the first of its three order medals, the Order of the Red Banner, as a result of its Corps of Cadets and some alumni of the school who fought the Battle of Khalkhin Gol.
 During the Second World War, on the Eastern Front, cadets and faculty at the school contributed to the defense of the Moscow Region and the city itself.
 Many of its cadets and alumni later received state medals and decorations (several were awarded posthumously).
 In October 1941, the school was granted the honorary title "Supreme Soviet of the RSFSR".

+Post-war

 In October 1945, five months after the Allied victory in Europe and the command school's participation in the Moscow Victory Parade of 1945, it was moved to Kuzminki District in Moscow.
 This is its current location.
 In June 1958 the school was transformed into the Moscow Higher Combined Arms Command School.
 The school had a training period of four years.
 On May 7, 1965, the school was awarded the Order of Lenin.
 On February 21, 1978, the school was awarded the Order of the October Revolution.

+Russian Federation

 In 1995, the 4-year training period was lengthened to one of 5 years.
 In August 2004, the university was renamed as the Higher Professional Education Institution of the Ministry of Defense of the Russian Federation (and was retitled the Moscow Military Command Training School).
 In 2010, the school was integrated into the Combined Arms Academy of the Russian Armed Forces.
 In 2017, the Military Institute was removed from the Combined Arms Academy and was renamed again as the Moscow Higher Military Command School (Combined Arms).
 To mark its centennial year in 2017, the MHMCACS was awarded the Order of Zhukov.

-In January 1919 after a year of operations, the Red Army took over the school administration.
-The headquarters and campus were then at the Moscow Kremlin.
-During that period, in 1922 Vladimir Lenin was awarded as the young institution's first honorary cadet; he was later made its only honorary commandant.

-The Kremlin was its campus until 1935, when the school was moved to Moscow's Lefortovo District.
-At the Kremlin, the space was used by the Kremlin Regiment, now the President of Russia's escort and historical regiment.
-Mikhail Frunze told the cadets during a 1918 visit that the 1st SMHS and its Corps of Cadets "serves as the fighting vanguard and unfading hope of the proletariat revolution in the Russian Republic".
-Alumni of the school have served with the Soviet Army and the Russian Ground Forces in many local and international deployments.
+On 6 October 2024, The Moscow Higher Combined Arms Command School was set on fire by a drone attack.
+Local residents reported gunfire and explosions.